Extending the Pipeline – Writing PipelineElements¶

 syntax).

-has to be set at the latest after _run
+In this case, outputs has to be set at the latest after _run has been

 called.

-are only relevant at check time, where PenchY
+The types of outputs are only relevant at check time, where PenchY

 statically examines if Sinks and Sources fit into each other.